An 1,800-frame event folder. Culled before the edit starts.

 Either way, original masters are never modified.
 The app works on copies and exports, never the source.

-Event is not always people
+Subject is not always a face

 Looking for a few event and wedding shooters to run it.